 The Maxcan fibre finder system is a product of Cox Analytical Systems, Sweden, and has been developed for the primary purpose of searching for fibres on tape lifts.
 This paper evaluates the ability of the Maxcan system to search for different fibre types and colours under varying conditions.
 The system performed effectively in most situations, although it did have problems with some search combinations that a human operator would also find difficult in a manual search.
 The Maxcan system has the added advantages of being objective, consistent and able to do large batch searches unattended.
 These attributes make it very useful where a large number of tapes need to be searched in casework and also in research where large quantities of data need to be gathered within a reasonable time.

-Cantrell, S, Roux, CP, Maynard, PJ & Robertson, J 2001, 'A Textile Fibre Survey as an Aid to the Interpretation of Fibre Evidence in the Sydney Region', Forensic Science International, vol. 123, pp. 48-53.View/Download from: UTS OPUS or Publisher's site
+Cantrell, S, Roux, CP, Maynard, PJ & Robertson, J 2001, 'A Textile Fibre Survey as an Aid to the Interpretation of Fibre Evidence in the Sydney Region', Forensic Science International, vol. 123, pp. 48-53.View/Download from: Publisher's site

 Frequency figures of the fibre population on textile cinema seats were measured in Sydney, Australia, in winter.
 Sixteen seats were analysed from a very popular cinema complex, with 3025 fibres classified according to colour, generic class and fluorescence properties (100 greyblack cotton fibres only).
 The recovered fibres were mostly natural fibres (84%) with cotton the most common generic type (70%).
 On the contrary, man made fibres were relatively rare (15%) with rayon constituting the majority of these (51%).
 The most common colour/generic class combinations were greyblack cotton (33%) and blue cotton (30%) accounting for 63% of the total population.
 All other frequencies were below 5%, most below 1% using only the two properties of colour and generic class.
 Fluorescence properties were found to be very discriminating as far as greyblack cotton fibres were concerned.
 These features are considered and discussed and in particular, to emphasise the significance of fibres as evidence of contact.

-Maynard, PJ, Allwell, K, Roux, CP, Dawson, M & Royds, D 2001, 'A Protocol for the Forensic Analysis of Condom and Personal Lubricants Found in Sexual Assault Cases', Forensic Science International, vol. 124, pp. 140-156.View/Download from: UTS OPUS or Publisher's site
+Maynard, PJ, Allwell, K, Roux, CP, Dawson, M & Royds, D 2001, 'A Protocol for the Forensic Analysis of Condom and Personal Lubricants Found in Sexual Assault Cases', Forensic Science International, vol. 124, pp. 140-156.View/Download from: Publisher's site